kilpkonn/webstore-api/README.md

 Analysis can be found in [business-analysis.md](readme/business-analysis.md)

 ## Installation Guide for server / gitlab runner
-Setup guide for raspberry can be found in [setup-guide-raspberry.md](readme/setup-guide-raspberry.md)
+Setup guide for Raspberry can be found in [setup-guide-raspberry.md](readme/setup-guide-raspberry.md)
 Setup guide for AWS can be found in [setup-guide-aws.md](readme/setup-guide-aws.md)